 - dispensary shelves

-- counter shelves

-- dispensary bags

-- points of sale, and
+- dispensary bags, and

 - as a prompt to give the safety advice to patients.

 NSAIDs Safety Information card:

 - give to patients to take away as a reminder of the safety messages, and - also useful as a prompt for staff who could read through the card with patients.